-Examples of student engagement may include (but are not limited to) situations where the student has:
+able 2 - Examples of student engagement Tab amples of student engagement may include (but are not limited to) situations where e student has: Maintained contact with relevant college staff and has explained the reasons for their absence and the steps they are taking to continue to engage in their studies.
+Kept up-to-date with learning by obtaining lecture notes, online resources or other learning materials from college staff.
+Demonstrated that they have engaged in independent study to keep up-to-date with their learning.
+Handed in assignments or class work.
+Continued to meet their learning objectives.
+Engaged with the college in any other way which demonstrates that they are continuing to participate in their studies. the st

-- Maintained contact with relevant college staff and has explained the reasons for their absence and the steps they are taking to continue to engage in their studies. - Kept up-to-date with learning by obtaining lecture notes, online resources or other learning materials from college staff. - Demonstrated that they have engaged in independent study to keep up-to-date with their learning. - · Handed in assignments or class work. - · Continued to meet their learning objectives. - Engaged with the college in any other way which demonstrates that they are continuing to participate in their studies. - 48.
-Where a student has complex circumstances or health issues (including mental health issues) which impact on their attendance or engagement, colleges should exercise particular flexibility with regards to attendance.
-Similarly, if colleges are operating online teaching and students are not able to participate/engage due to lack of ICT equipment or connectivity problems this should be taken into account when assessing student engagement and student payments should not be stopped.
+- 48. Where a student has complex circumstances or health issues (including mental health issues), colleges should exercise flexibility with regards to attendance and engagement.
+Similarly, if colleges are operating online teaching and students are not able to participate/engage due to lack of ICT equipment or connectivity problems this should be considered when assessing student engagement and student payments should not be stopped.
 Colleges should agree attendance and participation plans directly with the student in these circumstances and this should be reflected in the student personal learning support plans. - 49.
 In addition, colleges should have regard to equalities legislation (see Equality Act 2010, Part 2, Chapter 1, paragraph 4) and the Children and Young People (Scotland) Act 2014 (paragraph 18) when considering the position of students with protected characteristics and Care-Experienced students. - 50.
-Colleges may exercise increased flexibility when considering attendance issues for groups of students impacted by this legislation (for example Care-Experienced students, disabled students, student parents and those on maternity/paternity/adoption leave).
-Colleges should conduct Equality Impact Assessments on their attendance policies to ensure that protected groups are not disadvantaged.
+Colleges may exercise increased flexibility when considering engagement issues for groups of students impacted by this legislation (for example Care-Experienced students, disabled students, student parents and those on maternity/paternity/adoption leave).
+Colleges should conduct Equality Impact Assessments on their attendance and engagement policies to ensure that protected groups are not disadvantaged.
 In addition, colleges should be mindful of their corporate parenting responsibilities under the Children and Young People (Scotland) Act 2014.